Saumy18/6363348-Cognizant-Handson-Solutions/Week1/README.md

 Module 1: Design Patterns and Principles
 # Overview
 This module introduces us to essential **design principles and patterns** that are crucial for creating **robust**, **scalable**, and **maintainable** software.

-# Module 2: Data Structures and Algorithms
+Module 2: Data Structures and Algorithms
+# Overview
 This module focuses on essential **data structures and algorithms** that form the foundation of efficient and scalable software development.

 ---